DesyncTheThird/Mages-and-Manifolds/Mages and Manifolds.md

 7. Add one Looming Fate card into your Combat deck.
 This card cannot be removed.
 8. At the beginning of each dungeon, roll a **D20** and remove that Rune from the Rune board.
 If the dice rolls 20, reroll once.
 9. Infest one Rune at the beginning of each dungeon.
 This tile cannot be cleansed.
-10. Convert enemy secondary damage type to Void.
+10. Enemy Spells now deal one additional Stress.
-11. Enemy Spells now deal one additional Stress.
+11. When drafting, reveal one fewer card.
 12. Draw one fewer card at the start of each combat.